oif2003/Mintty4Julia/README.md

 Why Mintty 2.9.5, and where did you get it from?

 A:  This version of Mintty is taken from a portable Cygwin build (https://github.com/MachinaCore/CygwinPortable).
 It is the only readily available binary I found that can display emojis inside Julia REPL and have a semblance of stability.

+## Change Log:
+    - Added support for drag and drop
+    - Added support for multiple versions of Julia
+    - Added auto path finding for Julia's bin folder and the ability to specify one in config.txt